Frequently Asked Questions about the Medic Recruitment Process

 Q: I am in the military and want to start the process, when should I apply?

 A: We highly recommend you apply about 6 – 12 months prior to your end time in service.
-Our training academy will start in April / May 2013.
+Our training academy is scheduled to start in late fall 2014.
 You will need to be available to complete all scheduled events, because failure to do so will disqualify you from the current process.
-We will work with military candidates to insure they have a fair chance to make all scheduled events in the process.
+We will work with military candidates to ensure they have a fair chance to make all scheduled events in the process.

 Q: Do you hire individuals who are not United States citizens?